ruoyanwangdr/Cataloging-and-Visualizing-Cradles-of-Planet-Formation/README.md

 A research blog to track my work done can be found [here](https://rywjhzd.github.io/year-archive/).
 The database is created with Django and DataTables.
 Disk models make uses of threejs.org and Lee Stemkoski's three.js examples.

-## Run the database
+## Database Access

 * Clone this repository.
 * Create a virtual environment with Python 3.
 * Activate the virtual environment.
 * Install the dependencies.
 * Migrate the database.
-* Load http://localhost:8000/ to access the database.
+* Load http://localhost:8000/ to the database.

 ```
 git clone https://github.com/rywjhzd/Cataloging-and-Visualising-Cradles-of-Planet-Formation.git